matter-labs/zksync/infrastructure/sdk-test-vector-generator/README.md

 yarn generate
 ```

-Result test vector will be created in the same directory as a JSON file.
+Result test vector will be created in the package directory.
+Output file name is `test-vectors.json`.